 An implied license may be implied by conduct.
 See Foad Consulting Grp., Inc. v.
 Azzalino, 270 F.3d 821, 825 (9th Cir.
 2001).
 It may be unlimited in scope or restricted to certain specific rights.
 Compare Asset Mktg., 542 F.3d at 757 (finding that plaintiff granted defendant "unlimited" implied license "to retain, use, and modify" work), with Oddo, 743 F.2d at 634 (plaintiff granted defendant implied license to use work in manuscript and not "in any work other than the manuscript itself").
 The defendant bears the burden of proof as to the scope and existence of an implied license.
 Id. at 634 & n.6.
 Limitations on the scope of an implied license may be strictly construed.
-See id. at 634 (finding that implied license to use copyrighted work in a manuscript does not imply "the right to use the [copyrighted work] in any work other than the manuscript itself"); cf. Asset Mktg, 542 F.3d at 757 (finding plaintiff granted defendant "unlimited" implied license "to retain, use, and modify" work when plaintiff previously evinced no intent to limit the scope of defendant's use).
+See id. at 634 (finding that implied license to use copyrighted work in a manuscript itself"); cf. Asset Mktg, 542 F.3d at 757 (finding plaintiff granted defendant "unlimited" implied license "to retain, use, and modify" work when plaintiff previously evinced no intent to limit the scope of defendant's use).